-- ❖ WRRC complies with all applicable state and federal rules and regulations in ensuring that incidents of alleged mistreatment, abuse, neglect and exploitation involving at-risk adults are accurately reported, recorded and reviewed. - ❖ The Division for Regional Center Operations' (DRCO) oversees regional centers to ensure timely reporting, recording, notification and review of all incidents that place a resident at risk.
+- WRRC complies with all applicable state and federal rules and regulations in ensuring that incidents of alleged mistreatment, abuse, neglect and exploitation involving at-risk adults are accurately reported, recorded and reviewed. - The Division for Regional Center Operations' (DRCO) oversees regional centers to ensure timely reporting, recording, notification and review of all incidents that place a resident at risk.
 This oversight includes the review of all incident reports to identify trends and ensure appropriate solutions are implemented.

-Reporting of Mistreatment
+Reporting of MANE

-- Staff who witnesses, suspects, or hears of any form of alleged Mistreatment is the Mandatory Reporter and reports to the Duty Officer immediately. - The Mandatory Reporter contacts law enforcement (nonemergency), and completes and submits an Incident Report - In the case of a life-threatening physical injury, staff calls 911 for emergency medical assistance and notifies nursing. - The Duty Officer ensures the safety of the alleged victim(s) and other residents in the home. - The following are notified: Duty Officer, Nursing, guardians, the Primary Care Physician (PCP), the CDHS Executive Management Team (EMT), and QA.
+- Staff who witnesses, suspects, or hears of any form of alleged MANE is the Mandatory Reporter and reports to the Duty Officer immediately. - In the case of a life-threatening physical injury, staff calls 911 for emergency medical assistance and notifies nursing. - The Duty Officer ensures the safety of the alleged victim(s) and other residents in the home.